ccallawa/alyvix_doc/stylesheet.rst

 .. code-block:: rst
    :caption: How to create a sidebar to the right
+   :class: short-code-block
    :name: _style_sidebar_example

    .. sidebar:: Sidebar Title
       :subtitle: *Optional Sidebar Subtitle*

       Subsequent indented lines comprise the body of the sidebar.
 You can put any kind of elements inside of it.